Richmond.gov.uk

 See the Council's statement on the consultation.

-The Government sent a consultation leaflet to around 1.5 million homes around the airport.
+The government sent a consultation leaflet to around 1.5 million homes around the airport.
 It listed a series of economic benefits and mitigation measures, but did not include information on increasing aircraft noise levels, pollution impacts, health impacts, taxpayer costs, traffic increases or the loss of noise respite periods.

 Drop-in sessions were hosted by the Department of Transport for residents to have their say on the proposals.
 We also created a helpful ‘prompt card(pdf, 511KB)’ to understand what questions to ask.